Omraam Mikhaël Aïvanhov: Initiatic science

 Aïvanhov teaches the ancient principles of initiatic science.
 He describes the cosmic laws governing both the universe and the human being, the macrocosm and microcosm, and the exchanges that constantly take place between them.

 This knowledge has taken different forms throughout the centuries.
 It is the perennial wisdom expressed through various religions, each adapted to the spirit of a particular time, people, and level of spiritual evolution.
 Aivanhov's teaching incorporates aspects of Esoteric Christianity that relate to finding the "Kingdom of God on earth" within the individual.
 One of the essential truths of initiatic science, according to Aivanhov, is that (in the higher world) all things are linked.
 Thus committing oneself to the Kingdom of God on earth makes it realizable: "The real science is to form within ourselves, in the depths of our being, this Body that Initiates call the Body of Glory, the Body of Light, the Body of Christ."

+Personal life and death

+Aïvanhov was a pescetarian.
+He died on December 25, 1986, in Fréjus, France, shortly after receiving French citizenship.